zaneGittins/zanegittins.github.io/_posts/2025-08-31-enrichment.md

   <p>Enriched Sysmon events</p>
 </div>

 The enriched events we receive are far superior to the default Sysmon logs.
 They supply analysts with the context they need to close alerts, and open up new possibilities for detections.
 We can easily apply similar enrichments to other events, such as adding commandline information to Sysmon network connection events.
+None of the VQL used here is overly complex, my hope is that readers use this as a template to create their own artifacts to enrich other Sysmon events and Windows log sources.

 ## Performance